hertie-data-science-lab/tutorial-new-grp4/presentation/slides.typ

 = xAI in Public Policy

-== Motivation // Luis
+== Motivation: Why XAI? // Luis

-Why xAI?

-- Transparency is essential for ethical AI deployment
+As technology progresses, transparency is essential for ethical AI deployment.

+The core of this idea lies in _human interpretability_:

+- *"Intepretability is the degree to which a human can understand the cause of a decision" (Briana & Cotton, 2017)*

-- Need to understand, trust and govern AI systems, especially when deployed in government-contexts
+We need to  interpret the _methods_ and _predictions_ behind AI models (Molnar, 2025), in order to trust and govern AI systems, especially when deployed in society, such as...
-- Real cases
   - COMPAS recidivism tool
   - Medical triage algorithms
   - Automated eligibility systems

+*Regulation is catching up:*

-- Regulation is catching up: OECD guidelines and the EU AI Act demand clear explanations, bias checks and human oversight for high-risk systems
+- OECD guidelines and the EU AI Act demand clear explanations, bias checks and human oversight for high-risk systems
 - Tradeoff: Performace vs Interpretability?

 == Case 1: COMPAS recidivism tool
+- Correctional Offender Management Profiling for Alternative Sanctions, or COMPAS

-- Tool used in US courts to predict likelihood of reoffending
+- Tool used in U.S. courts to predict likelihood of reoffending
-- Controversy: Alleged racial bias in predictions
+- *Controversy:* Alleged racial bias in predictions

-  - A #link("https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing")[ProPublica investigation] revealed that Black defendants were more likely to be incorrectly labeled as high risk
+  - A #link("https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing")[ProPublica investigation] revealed that Black defendants were more likely to be incorrectly labeled as risky, despite not re-offending

 - Model was proprietary and opaque
-- Highlighted need for transparency and accountability in AI systems used in critical decision-making
+- Highlighted need for transparent and accountable AI-based decision making systems

+#align(center,
+figure(image("./assets/table1_compass.png", width: 70%), caption: text(0.8em, fill: black)[Example of Risk Prediction and Recidivism in Florida, source: ProPublica])
+)
 == Case 2: Credit Scoring

 - Credit scoring agencies use statistical models to evaluate creditworthiness
-- Controversy: Lack of transparency in how scores are calculated
+- *Controversy:* Lack of transparency in how scores are calculated
-  - Consumers often unaware which factors influencing their scores
+  - Consumers are often unaware which factors influence their scores
   - Individuals might be affected in their ability to obtain loans, housing, or employment

 - Regulatory bodies emphasize the need for explainability to ensure fairness and prevent discrimination
-- Example: EU's General Data Protection Regulation (GDPR) includes a "right to explanation" for individuals affected by automated decision-making"
+- *Example:* EU's General Data Protection Regulation (GDPR) includes a _"right to explanation"_ for individuals affected by automated decision-making"
-- But: Enforcement and practical implementation remain challenging
+- ...yet enforcement and practical implementation remain challenging

+#align(center,
+figure(image("./assets/blackbox.jpg", width: 70%), caption: text(0.8em, fill: black)[Is this a blackbox?
+Source: Molnar, 2025])

 = Methods